louisefindlay23/colorflow-player/README.md

 -   Spotify and Deezer-inspired user interface
 -   Analytics Dashboard (page views and song plays) - requires account

+## Planned Updates

+See the open [Issues](https://github.com/louisefindlay23/colorflow-player/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) for planned updates for v2 of the web app.

 ## Inspiration

 ### Colorflow Players